tginsberg/gatherers4j/docs/gatherers4j/content/gatherers/sequence-operations/crossWith.md

 ### Implementation Notes

-This gather pairs up each element of the input stream with some source of other elements, which do not have to be of the same type.
-While it is possible to have the `source` of elements be empty, the resulting output stream would be too so it is not recommended (this condition is not checked).
+This gatherer pairs up each element of the input stream with some source of other elements, which do not have to be of the same type.
+While it is possible to have the `source` of elements be empty, the resulting output stream would be empty too, so it is not recommended (this condition is not checked).
 It is also possible for the `source` to be infinite, which would pair a single element from the input with whatever the `source` produces, which may make sense in a narrow set of cases
 (the implementation does not check for this condition).

 **Signatures**

-Note there are four possible types for the `soruce` of crossing elements.
+Note there are several possible types for the `source` of crossing elements.

 1. `crossWith(Iterator<CROSS> source)`
 2. `crossWith(Iterable<CROSS> source)`